aarondwi/CTE-vs-Explicit-Locking/README.md

 | run-1             |  0  |   0   |  8746  |
 | run-2             |  0  |   0   |  8705  |
 | run-3             |  0  |   0   |  8712  |

+The main point here is that before optimizing for performance, ensure that your application can give correct results in spite of concurrency, which is common right now.

+And if needed (and possible), you can use some of your data store's feature, such as __postgresql's writable cte__ to compensate for performance

 Beware of the time result, `wolock` seems fast, but it is prone to __race-condition__, which means `wolock` **SHOULD NOT** be used in production settings